PelionIoT/maestro-shell/README.md

 ```

 #### `log set`
-Set a log filter target.
+Add a log target filter.

 `NOTE:` This function will not update an existing filter.
-You currently need to `log delete` an existing filter then call `log set` to add it back with changes.
+You need to `log delete` an existing filter then call `log set` to add a new filter with the desired configuration.

-Example
+This example adds a filter for `info` level messages which would allow the target file `/var/log/maestro/maestro.log` to start receiving `info` messages.
 ```
 > log set target=/var/log/maestro/maestro.log levels=info